 While bacon carries a lot of salt, there’s something about adding salt to sugar that electrifies this dish and brings it alive.
 You could get away with not adding salt but the added salt brings big time flavor.

-How to Make Maple Bacon with Brown Sugar
+How To Make Maple Bacon

 This recipe proves that great cooking can be easy.